-The rise in anti-social parking has become a major issue in the UK.
+The rise in anti-social behaviour related to parking has become a major issue in the UK.
 The increasing number of cars, parking restrictions and stress levels have all combined to make anti-social parking a flashpoint in towns and villages close to UK airports.
-Some people become so infuriated with thoughtless drivers that they have taken the law into their own hands, damaging offending vehicles.
+Some residents become so infuriated with thoughtless drivers that they have taken extreme measures to try and protect a parking space.

-Hannah Parsons, a solicitor at DAS Law, looks at some key legal facts you need to know if you’re a homeowner frustrated by people parking their car outside your home for weeks on end…
+Simon Roberts, Senior Associate Solicitor at DAS Law, looks at some key legal facts you need to know if you’re a homeowner frustrated by people parking their car outside your home for days on end…

-What can I do if I can’t park outside my house?
+What action can I take if I can’t park outside my house?

 A homeowner has no special legal right to park directly outside their property.
 All road users have the same right to park anywhere on the public highway as long as they do not contravene parking restrictions.